lavinei/pybats/docs/source/Poisson_DGLM_In_Depth_Example/Poisson_DGLM_In_Depth_Example.rst

 to June 1, 2018.

--  The Price column represents percent change in price from the moving average.
-So it’s centered at 0, and will react when a sale occurs.
+-  The Price column represents percent change in price from the moving average, so it’s centered at 0.
 -  Promotion is a 0-1 indicator for a specific sale or promotion on the item.